aranvhout/OMSS_generator/tutorial.md

 `LITTLESHAPENUMBER`, as this attribute is governed by a `PROGRESSION` rule.
 However, since `COLOR` is now set to `FULL_CONSTANT`, it is less likely to be included as modification.
-Instead the program selects other available AttributeTypes—such as `SHAPE` or `ANGLE`.
+Instead the program selects other available AttributeTypes such as `SHAPE` or `ANGLE`.

-However, if you would increase the number of alternatives in the above example (for example to 32), at some point even the `AttributeTypes` goverend by `FULL_CONSTANT` will be modified!
+If you would increase the number of alternatives in the above example (for example to 32), at some point even the `AttributeTypes` goverend by `FULL_CONSTANT` will be modified!

 Alternative generation works in the same way for matrices consisting of multiple elements.
 Below we will create a matrix consisting of both a